ElectricGoal/spark-data-pipeline/README.md

 # spark-data-pipeline

-This repo is about setting up and running spark data pipeline in scala.
+This repo is about setting up and running spark data pipeline in Scala.
 I want to build this pipeline as abstract as possible for future use.

 (In developing)

-Setting up and building an abstract spark data pipeline with Hadoop, Hive, Spark
+Main technologies: Hadoop, Hive, Spark

 Future feature: adding Kafka and Superset